 "Stop doubting yourself all the time, just wake up and notice your own talent, your own cleverness and do something with it.
 You shouldn't keep hiding down my own worth just to help others shine."

-Although I’m not sure she remembers or even noticed what she told me, the idea struck with me to this day.
+Although I’m not sure she remembers or even noticed what she told me, the idea stuck with me to this day.